thumper/thumper.github.io/_posts/2019-08-20-advice-to-a-young-engineer.md

 pay attention to the values that are communicated in these personal moments.
-For example, senior engineers love to complain about things -- either design decisions, or projects that aren't making proper progress, or the lack of proper communication -- so much so that it's a trope.
+For example, senior engineers love to complain about things -- either design decisions, or projects that aren't making proper progress, or the lack of proper communication -- so much so that "the cranky engineer" is a trope.
 But in these complaints are hidden clues as to the values of the mentors.

 And more than just lunch, an apprentice is always hanging around.